benrich37/Periodic-PyGSM/README.md

 # PyGSM
 Attempt to transcribe Zimmerman Group's GSM algorithms for internal usage

-Note - this has already been done (https://github.com/ZimmermanGroup/pyGSM), so this project will most likely be abondoned
+Note - this has already been done (https://github.com/ZimmermanGroup/pyGSM), so this project will most likely be abandoned